toddheasley/thunderbird-ios/Feature/README.md

 ./autoconfig toddheasley@aol.com -so
 ```

-Email address is a required argument, plus two optional flags:
+Email address is a required argument, plus two flags:

 * `--save`: Save original config XML and JSON files to app working directory.
 * `--open`: Open all config URLs in a browser; if saving, show files in Finder.